A hummingbird is etched

 sipping cruets of honeysuckle.

-My mind is a cutlass of emotion,
+My thoughts are a cutlass of emotion,

 a chisel of shame or the begging